willeswa/willies.com/src/pages/ultimate-guide-for-authentication-in-django-rest.md

 tag: "tutorial"
 ---

-Most modern applications with a data layer will need to filter and limit requests by roles.
-To achieve this kind of cunctionality, an `authentication system` is required.
+Most modern applications with a data layer will need to filter and limit accessibility.
+To achieve this kind of functionality, an `authentication system` is required.
 In a nutshell, an authentication system consists of two processes: `authentication` and `authorization`.
 The former being tied to identification and the latter to accessibility.
 Here is a concise explanation on their differences <a href="https://auth0.com/docs/authorization/concepts/authz-and-authn">Authentication vs Authorization</a>.

 In this article, we learn how to implement a Token based authentication system in a Django API using the combined power of DRF and Django.
 This tutorial will not explain the basics of <a href="https://www.django-rest-framework.org/tutorial/quickstart/">setting up a django application</a> and will assume that you have already installed <a href="https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-ubuntu-18-04-quickstart">the Python interpreter</a> on your Linux machine.